chris-relational/smi-scalarlm/CONTRIBUTING.md

    `max_model_length` should decrease substantially from its default value (32767)

-## `scalarlm-nvidia-latest ssh` Deployment
+## Deployment of `scalarlm-nvidia-latest ssh` runpod template
-Here we use the docker image `gdiamos/cray-nvidia:latest` (available on `hub.docker.com` and indicated in [ScalarLM docs](https://www.scalarlm.com/docker/).
+We use the docker image `gdiamos/cray-nvidia:latest` designated in [ScalarLM docs](https://www.scalarlm.com/docker/) (available on `hub.docker.com`).

-To get an `SSH` connection to a `runpod.io` pod, except from the "standard" command (detailed in [runpod documentation](https://docs.runpod.io/pods/configuration/use-ssh)) we need commands to:
+To get an `SSH` connection to a `runpod.io` pod, except from the "runpod-standard" command (provided in [runpod documentation](https://docs.runpod.io/pods/configuration/use-ssh)) we need commands to:
 1. activate a Python environment
 2. set environment variables

-The above ensures that we can run `/app/cray/scripts/start_one_server.sh`.
+These ensure that we can run `/app/cray/scripts/start_one_server.sh`.
 ```bash
 bash -c '
     apt update;